newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/daycare-license.md

 callToActionText: Apply for My License
 webflowId: 5f7728f5e8bf507c5e317899
 licenseCertificationClassification: LICENSE
+summaryDescriptionMd: >
-summaryDescriptionMd: "If you have more than six children under your care you must run your child care services outside of your home and will need a child care center license."
+  If you have more than six children under your care you must run your child care services outside of your home and will need a child care center license.
 ---

 ---